TarunChannella/Interactive-Form/README.md

 This project successfully implements all the required objectives for the task:

 * **Floating Labels:** Modern UI pattern where labels float above the input field on focus for a clean look.
-* **Real-Time Validation:** Input fields for name, email, phone, and password are validated as the user types, providing instant feedback without a page reload[cite: 41, 46].
+* **Real-Time Validation:** Input fields for name, email, phone, and password are validated as the user types, providing instant feedback without a page reload.
-* **Dynamic Error & Success Messages:** Visual cues (icons and colored borders) appear instantly to show if the input is valid or not[cite: 43].
+* **Dynamic Error & Success Messages:** Visual cues (icons and colored borders) appear instantly to show if the input is valid or not.
-* **Password Strength Meter:** A visual bar that updates in real-time to show the strength of the user's password[cite: 45].
+* **Password Strength Meter:** A visual bar that updates in real-time to show the strength of the user's password.
-* **Enhanced UX with Focus Events:** The form utilizes focus and blur events to create a smooth and professional user experience[cite: 47].
+* **Enhanced UX with Focus Events:** The form utilizes focus and blur events to create a smooth and professional user experience.
-* **Clean & Professional Styling:** The project features a modern, responsive, and visually appealing design styled from scratch[cite: 48, 49].
+* **Clean & Professional Styling:** The project features a modern, responsive, and visually appealing design styled from scratch.

 ## 🛠️ Technologies Used